 Project tracking, estimating, document control, and Building Safety Act compliance.
 Built around how your construction business actually operates.

 A construction business runs on coordination.
 Materials arrive on site while subcontractors finish the previous phase.
 Variations get agreed verbally and need recording before they become disputes.
 Drawings change mid-build.
 Health and safety documentation must be current at all times.
 The gap between what happened and what was recorded is where problems live.
+Good construction project management software closes that gap.

 At minimum, construction management software needs to handle: